kyrylosheliah/shared-todo/README.md

 socket broadcast.
 Using a web socket enables the clients to be notified when a change is made in the list.
-This way, they are able to perform reactive updates, but are still free to interpret the interval for them on their own.
+This way, they are able to perform reactive updates, but are still free to implement the interval logic for them on their own.

+The client frontend WPF app leverages async execution, observables and property signals to automatically update the task list and show the visual countdown for tasks deletion with a background progress bar.

 ## Prerequisites